UCL/STIR-GATE-Connection/VoxelisedXCATmMR/README.md

 Created:  Mon 30 Sep 2019 14:07:08 BST

 This directory contains the macro files used for the GATE simulation.

-The files that end with "_mMR" are specific to the Siemens mMR scanner.
-Change this files if you want to use another scanner.
+Voxel-sizes etc are currently hard-wired.
+Sorry.

 Files